IvanVS140/rock_paper_scissors/README.md

-# rock_paper_scissors - a simple famous game written in Rust
+# rock_scissors_paper - a simple, famous game written in Rust